 Procurement Thresholds and Procedures

 Procurement thresholds and general procedures are as follows.
 Expenditure thresholds reference the intended total expenditure amount over the duration of the procurement.
-For example, a procurement that is intended to cover five years at $30,000 per year ($30,000/year x 5 years = $150,000) would be subject to the procedures for a >$50,000 threshold.
-Further procedural detail may be established by the Executive Director.
+For example, a procurement that is intended to cover five years at $30,000 per year ($30,000/year x 5 years = $150,000) would be subject to the procedures for purchases of $50,000 or greater.
+Further procedural detail may be established by the ED.

-The Executive Director can solicit proposals for goods, services, or construction costing less than $25,000 without FC approval if the costs of the goods and services are within the budget approved by the GC.
-Solicitations for proposals or bids for goods, services, or construction costing $25,000 or more must be approved in accordance with the “Governance Committee Approval Process for Procurement specified herein.
+The ED may solicit proposals for goods, services, or construction costing less than $25,000 without FC approval if the costs of the goods and services are within the budget approved by the GC.
+Solicitations for proposals or bids for goods, services, or construction costing $25,000 or more must be approved in accordance with the GC Approval Process for Procurement specified herein.

 All Thresholds: Authorization of budgets lies with the FC and the GC as described in the Program Document and summarized subsequently in this document.
-Authority and responsibility for procurements contained within an authorized budget rests with the Executive Director.
+Authority and responsibility for procurements contained within an authorized budget rests with the ED.
 Input from various Program Committees will be solicited as described below or as otherwise deemed appropriate by the ED.
-In addition to the monetary thresholds described below, guidance from the Governance Committee pertaining to requests in areas of particular sensitivity may result in variances from the procedures described.
-Personnel directly reporting to the ED are authorized to make acquisitions less than $10,000.
+In addition to the monetary thresholds described below, guidance from the GC pertaining to requests in areas of particular sensitivity may result in variances from the procedures described.
+Personnel directly reporting to the ED are authorized to make acquisitions of less than $10,000.
 Personnel so authorized may not disburse more than $10,000 to any one entity in a single year.

-< $10,000
+Less than $10,000:

 Need for proposed item or service is documented.